Is Grad School For Me? Demystifying the Application Process for First-Gen BIPOC Students (UC Press, 2024)

 Mentorship; Accessibility; Growth; Community; Transparency

-Miroslava has also received awards and fellowships from the Center for Comparative Studies in Race and Ethnicity at Stanford University, Ford Foundation for Diversity, and Organization of American History (OAH) and the Committee for the Germany Residency Program, which awarded her a residency at the University of Tübingen in 2016.
-Miroslava has also mentored many students and colleagues through the academic pipeline and beyond.
+Miroslava has received awards and fellowships from the Center for Advanced Studies in the Behavioral Sciences and from the Center for Comparative Studies in Race and Ethnicity, both at Stanford University, from the Ford Foundation, and from the Organization of American History (OAH), the Committee for the Germany Residency Program, which awarded her a residency at the University of Tübingen.
+Miroslava has also mentored many students and colleagues throughout the academic pipeline and beyond.
 She has served on numerous boards and committees.

 Books/Edited Books